-- 2.1.3 As a preliminary check, the IAPP Certificate's validity should be confirmed by verifying that the Certificate is properly completed and signed and that required surveys have been performed. - 2.1.4 Through examining the Supplement to the IAPP Certificate, the PSCO may establish how the ship is equipped for the prevention of air pollution. - 2.1.5 In the case where the bunker delivery note or the representative sample as required by regulation VI/18 presented to the ship are not in compliance with the relevant requirements (the BDN is set out in appendix V of MARPOL Annex VI), the master or officer in charge of the bunker operation may have documented that through a notification to the ship's flag Administration with copies to the port authority under whose jurisdiction the ship did not receive the required documentation pursuant to the bunkering operation and to the bunker deliverer. - 2.1.6 In addition, if the BDN shows compliant fuel, but the master has independent test results of the fuel oil sample taken by the ship during the bunkering which indicates non-compliance, the master may have documented that through a notification to the ship's flag Administration with copies to the competent authority of the relevant port of destination, the Administration under whose jurisdiction the bunker deliverer is located and to the bunker deliverer. - 2.1.7 In all cases, a copy may be retained on board the ship, together with any available commercial documentation, for the subsequent scrutiny of port State control. - 2.1.8 As a preliminary check, the IEE Certificate's validity should be confirmed by verifying that the Certificate is properly completed and signed. - 2.2 Initial inspection on ships equipped with equivalent means of SO_x compliance. - 2.2.1 On ships equipped with equivalent means of compliance, the PSCO will look at: - .1 evidence that the ship has received an appropriate approval for any installed equivalent means (approved, under trial or being commissioned); - .2 evidence that the ship is using an equivalent means, as identified on the Supplement of the IAPP certificate, for fuel oil combustion units on board or that compliant fuel oil is used in equipment not so covered; and - .3 BDNs on board which indicate that the fuel oil is intended to be used in combination with an equivalent means of SO_x compliance or the ship is subject to a relevant exemption to conduct trials for SO_x emission reduction and control technology research.
+- 2.1.1 The PSCO should ascertain the status of the ship as regards application of regulations 22 and 24 of the Annex, the ship's tonnage, the date of ship construction and the date of installation of equipment on board which are subject to the provisions of the Annex, in order to confirm which regulations of the Annex are applicable. - 2.1.2 As a preliminary check, the IAPP Certificate's validity should be confirmed by verifying that the Certificate is properly completed and signed and that required surveys have been performed. - 2.1.3 Through examining the Supplement to the IAPP Certificate, the PSCO may establish how the ship is equipped for the prevention of air pollution. - 2.1.4 If the bunker delivery note or the representative sample as required by regulation VI/18 presented to the ship are not in compliance with the relevant requirements (the BDN is set out in appendix V of MARPOL Annex VI), the master or officer in charge of the bunker operation may have documented that through a notification to the ship's flag Administration with copies to the port authority under whose jurisdiction the ship did not receive the required documentation pursuant to the bunkering operation and to the bunker deliverer. - 2.1.5 In addition, if the BDN shows compliant fuel, but the master has independent test results of the fuel oil sample taken by the ship during the bunkering which indicates non-compliance, the master may have documented that through a notification to the ship's flag Administration with copies to the competent authority of the relevant port of destination, the Administration under whose jurisdiction the bunker deliverer is located and to the bunker deliverer. - 2.1.6 In all cases, a copy may be retained on board the ship, together with any available commercial documentation, for the subsequent scrutiny of port State control. - 2.1.7 As a preliminary check, the IEE Certificate's validity should be confirmed by verifying that the Certificate is properly completed and signed.

-^{} Resolution MEPC.305(73) on Prohibition on the carriage of non-compliant fuel oil for combustion purposes for propulsion or operation on board a ship is not applicable to fuel oil carried as cargo or for ships fitted with an approved equivalent means of compliance.
+2.2 Initial inspection on ships equipped with equivalent means of SOx compliance

-2.2.2 In the case where an EGCS is not in compliance with the relevant requirements for other than transitory periods and isolated spikes in the recorded output, the master or officer in charge may have documented that through a notification to the ship's flag Administration with copies to the competent authority of the relevant port of destination, and present those corrective actions taken in order to rectify the situation in accordance with the guidance given in the EGCS Technical Manual.
+- 2.2.1 On ships equipped with equivalent means of compliance, the PSCO will look at: - evidence that the ship has received an appropriate approval for any installed equivalent means (approved, under trial or being commissioned); - .2 evidence that the ship is using an equivalent means, as identified on the Supplement of the IAPP certificate, for fuel oil combustion units on board or that compliant fuel oil is used in equipment not so covered; and - .3 BDNs on board1 which indicate that the fuel oil is intended to be used in combination with an equivalent means of $SO_x$ compliance or the ship is subject to a relevant exemption to conduct trials for $SO_x$ emission reduction and control technology research. - 2.2.2 Where an EGCS is not in compliance with the relevant requirements for other than transitory periods and isolated spikes in the recorded output, the master or officer in charge may have documented that through a notification to the ship's flag Administration with copies to the competent authority of the relevant port of destination, and presented those corrective actions taken in order to rectify the situation in accordance with the guidance given in the EGCS Technical Manual.
 If a malfunction occurs in the instrumentation for the monitoring of emission to air or the monitoring of washwater discharge to sea, the ship may have alternative documentation demonstrating compliance.